Veterinary Medicine

 VMEDG 1811: Off-Campus Clinical Electives

-Varied Credits.
+Varied credits, depending on track.
+Students must complete a total of 21-27 credits of clinical elective rotations to complete the clinical component of the curriculum.
 Off-campus clinical elective rotations may be completed at research institutions, other veterinary teaching hospitals, government sponsored programs, industry sponsorship, or any approved program associated with veterinary medical education or careers in the profession.
-To be eligible for academic credit, off-campus elective rotation schedules must be planned with the assistance and approval of the faculty advisor or appropriate faculty member and be approved by the Associate Dean for Clinical Education.
+To be eligible for academic credit, off-campus elective rotation schedules must be planned with the assistance and approval of the faculty advisor or appropriate faculty member and be approved by the Associate Dean for Clinical Affairs.
 Some off-campus clinical electives may have additional fees.